DimensionDev/WebExtension-Shim-iOS/Documents.md

 }
 ```

 `Browser` hold the **weak** reference to the instance which conforms `BrowserCore` protocol.
 In commom usage you want to keep one `Browser` instance in entire app lifetime.
-The one solution is create the singleton manager class to keep the controller reference and make sure the `BrowserCore` and `Browser` instance not deinit before it's should be.
+For example create one singleton manager class to keep the controller reference and make sure the `BrowserCore` and `Browser` instance not deinit before it's should be.

 ### Active Tab